 - Make a commitment.
-An interested community will need to submit a proposal detailing their request for technical assistance during the open request for proposal period, along with series of letters demonstrating that community leaders are on board.
+An interested community will need to submit a proposal detailing their request for technical assistance during the open request for proposal period, along with a series of letters demonstrating that community leaders are on board.

 - Pick the path that works for you.
 DEO recognizes that Florida's communities have different needs and each path will be unique.
-The community will decide which activities make sense for them and begin to build their scope for this effort.
+The community will decide which activities make sense for it and begin to build their scope for this effort.
 DEO will allocate resources for these tasks which may include DEO staff time, grant funding or a mix of both types of resources.
-If a community does not yet have a sufficient strategy, the improvement or development of this plan, along with mapping community assets and potentially a market analysis is the first step.
-In addition, communities can select assistance that may support the development of their strategy.
+If a community does not yet have a sufficient strategy, the improvement or development of this plan, along with mapping community assets and potentially a market analysis, is the first step.
+In addition, communities can select assistance that may support the development of their strategies.
 Communities that already have a strategy in place can request other types of resources and support.

 - Community Asset Mapping.
 DEO Staff will facilitate an asset mapping exercise (see What is Asset Mapping?) with participation of other state agencies through the Rural Economic Development Initiative resulting in a report (see City of Port St. Joe Competitive Florida Asset Mapping Report) that details suggestions on how the community can build on existing assets and make improvements.

 - Market analysis.
 DEO can provide technical assistance to help the community gather important data and analyze trends and opportunities in order to better understand what is feasible.

 - Improve or develop an Economic Development Strategy.
 The community may receive assistance to help create or improve its Economic Development Strategy, emphasizing an actionable implementation plan.